 There isn’t much to say about the little sleepy town of Borger, Texas until you bring up one landmark incident.
 The Second World War was still in full-swing, and locals could enjoy BBQ when supplies allowed.
-You see there was a massive amount of food rationing at that time and Beef and Pork were scarce.
-Many of the food was being processed and shipped overseas for the troops.
+During this time there was a massive amount of food rationing at that time and Beef and Pork were scarce.
+Much of the food was being processed and shipped overseas for the troops.
 So BBQ, in a nutshell, was whatever was on the grill.

 “World War II put a heavy burden on US supplies of basic materials like food, shoes, metal, paper, and rubber.
 The Army and Navy were growing, as was the nation?s effort to aid its allies overseas.
 Civilians still needed these materials for consumer goods as well.
 To meet this surging demand, the federal government took steps to conserve crucial supplies, including establishing a?rationing?system that impacted virtually every family in the United States.“

 In Borger, it happened that they had their BBQ King who could always deliver something grilled-up.
 This man was also a prominent figure in their town who was also an avid Pitmaster in his own right.
 Not to mention he was also the president of the Panhandle Bank and local Lions Club.
 This man was non-other than Bob the BBQ King’ Grimes.
 It was local news that Grimes hosted many backyard BBQs, and was a hit with all the Borger folks.

 So while this banker could deliver afternoons of BBQ beef for local town’s people, perhaps his sauce is what made him stand out as being something special.

 That is until a stranger blew into town with even bigger aspirations.

 “Enter the new guy, Quay Franklin arriving fresh from Tulsa, Oklahoma.
 Originally an Ohio native, Franklin set-out to build-up a rubber plant in Borger in the summer of 1942“

 A plot to steal the crown